Juniper/container-agent/README.md

-# Puppet-agent container for devices running Junos Evolved
+# Agent container for devices running Junos Evolved

+## Puppet agent

 Puppet-agent is natively installed on Junos Evolved.
 The container is intended to replace native puppet-agent installation.
 Thus, giving the user power to mount or unmount the package